delomast/microhapWrap/README.md

 This is averaged across all loci with called genotypes (i.e., loci with missing genotypes are skipped) to give something that might be described as the mean deviation of read ratios from their expectation.
 The higher the value, the more likely there is something wrong with the sample.
-Samples with low genotyping success (and few reads) will likely also have higher values of this metric, but poor performing samples are typically regenotyped or ommitted from analyses anyway.
+Samples with low genotyping success (and few reads) will likely also have higher values of this metric, but poor performing samples are typically regenotyped or omitted from analyses anyway.
 We have found that utilizing this metric is best performed by comparing the values across samples sequenced with a given panel.
-It is frequently informative to view a scatterplot of conatamination score vs number of genotyped loci.
+It is frequently informative to view a scatterplot of contamination score vs number of genotyped loci.
 Any outliers are typically obvious.

 This is _not_ a perfect metric for assessing potential contamination, but it seems to work ok in our limited